Jacopo della Quercia: Porta Magna in Bologna

 In his final years, he was also involved in the decoration of the chapel of Saint Sebastian (destroyed in 1645) for the cardinal Casini in the cathedral of Siena, but, as part of a relief of the cardinal, most works were done by his Siena workshop.
 This carved high relief, Cardinal Antonio Casini presented to the Virgin by St. Anthony of Egypt, is on display in the Hall of Statues in the Cathedral Museum.

 Jacopo della Quercia died at Siena on 20 October 1438.
 He was buried in the San Agostino church in Siena.

 He was already held in high esteem by his contemporaries, such as Lorenzo Ghiberti, Antonio Filarete and Giovanni Santi.
-Giorgio Vasari includes a biography of Jacopo della Quercia in his Lives of the Artists.
+Giorgio Vasari included a biography of Jacopo della Quercia in his Lives of the Artists (1550).